ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-structured-query-language.md

 -----

-A data lake is an unstructured or semi-structured data repository that allows for the storage of vast amounts of (raw) data in its original form.
+A **data lake** is an unstructured or semi-structured data repository that allows for the storage of vast amounts of (raw) data in its original form.
 Data lakes are designed to ingest and store all types of data — structured, semi-structured or unstructured, without any predefined schema.

 <img width="214" height="250" alt="dl" src="https://github.com/user-attachments/assets/15f33db1-38ac-4412-bcc4-f2277e5f6fba" />

-Data is often stored in its native format and is not cleansed, transformed or integrated, making it easier to store and access large datasets.
-Data warehouse can be created out of a data lake.
+Data is often stored in its native format and is not cleansed, transformed or integrated, making it easier to store and access large datasets in a data lake.

+📌 A data warehouse can be created out of a data lake.

 -----